-Articles not held locally are available on most databases.
+Articles not held locally are often available on most databases.
 Users may choose from a list of document delivery choices including: online, email, fax, and mail from a variety of document suppliers.
 Also, Infotrac through the State Library gives the College access to journals and newspapers from 1999 to the present.
-Searches may be conducted by word, publication or topic.
+Searches may be conducted by word publication, or topic.
 Articles may include an abstract, full text and photos.

-The Library has computer work stations with Internet access for students, faculty and staff.
+The Library has computer work stations with Internet access for students, faculty, and staff.
 The Library is open to the public for in-library use of materials.
-A Library user must obtain a Student ID card in order to check out materials and to use the computers.
-Students must be currently enrolled at the College.
+In order to check out materials, students must be currently enrolled at the College.